Uplift Regression: The R Package tools4uplift: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Marc-Olivier Billette and Marie-Christine Doucas.
-Mouloud Belbahri was supported by the MITACS acceleration program in the context of a research internship (\url{http://www.mitacs.ca/en/programs/accelerate}).
+Mouloud Belbahri was supported in part by the MITACS acceleration program in the context of a research internship (\url{http://www.mitacs.ca/en/programs/accelerate}).
 Alejandro Murua was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) through grant number 327689-06.
 Vahid Partovi Nia was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) discovery grant 418034-2012.